roscianfrank/cucumberTest/README.md

 # Cucumber test with Junit 5
 ## Pre-requisites

-  - Java 8 or above must be installed
+  - Java 17 must be installed
   - Maven must be installed

 ## How to Run test
  - Clone repo from Git
  - CD in to the repo
- - run on you terminal `mvn -B clean test`
+ - run on you terminal mvn -B clean test

 ## CI
 You can check the CI status on below link